 Best for Upholstery.
 Consew CP206RL Industrial Sewing Machine

-Every detail in this machine has been designed to easily manipulate thick fabrics: from the regulator of stitch length to the high clearance under the foot and the bottom dual feed capabilities—this machine is a breeze to operate!
+Every detail of this machine has been designed to help easily manipulate thick fabrics: from the stitch length regulator to the high clearance under the foot and bottom dual feed capabilities—this machine is a breeze to operate!

 - Walking Foot

 - Needs Oiling Before Use

 - Requires a Speed Reducer for Leather